 (Squidward kicks the box)

-- American Dad! episode "A Smith in the Hand" does it twice when Stan screams it causes an avalanche.
+- American Dad! episode "A Smith in the Hand" does it twice when Stan screams from masturbating.

 - What's New, Scooby-Doo?: In one episode, Velma gets a nasty cold.
 As the villain controlling the monster robot is getting away, Scooby aims Velma so her sneeze is toward the mountains, causing an avalanche and catching the bad guy.